 Location.
-35° 21.29′ N, 117° 37.08′ W. Marker is in Red Mountain, California, in Kern County.
-Marker is on U.S. 395 just north of Red Moutain Road, on the left when traveling north.
+Marker has been reported missing.
+It was located near 35° 21.29′ N, 117° 37.08′ W. Marker was in Red Mountain, California, in Kern County.
+Marker was on U.S. 395 just north of Red Moutain Road, on the left when traveling north.
 The plaque is mounted above the door of the abandoned Silver Dollar Saloon.
 Touch for map.
-Marker is at or near this postal address: 685 US-395, Johannesburg CA 93528, United States of America.
+Marker was at or near this postal address: 685 US-395, Johannesburg CA 93528, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Owl Hotel (approx. 0.2 miles away); Kelly Silver Mine (approx. 0.2 miles away); a different marker also named The Kelly Silver Mine (approx. 0.8 miles away); The Baltic Mine (approx. 0.8 miles away); Yellow Aster Gold Mine (approx. 0.8 miles away); The Commerical Hotel (approx. 2.3 miles away); Rand Mining District (approx. 2.3 miles away); The Joint (approx. 2.3 miles away).
+At least 8 other markers are within 3 miles of this location, measured as the crow flies.
+The Owl Hotel (approx. 0.2 miles away); Kelly Silver Mine The Kelly Silver Mine (approx. 0.8 miles away); The Baltic Mine (approx. 0.8 miles away); Yellow Aster Gold Mine (approx. 0.8 miles away); Rand District Community Cemetery (approx. 1˝ miles away); The Commerical Hotel (approx. 2.3 miles away); Rand Mining District (approx. 2.3 miles away).
 Touch for a list and map of all markers in Red Mountain.

 More about this marker.
 The Kelly Mine started production in 1919.
 Other discoveries were made and Osdick, Hampton, In City also known as Out City and Sin City popped up.
 A post office was established on February 14, 1922 at Osdick.
 In the fall of 1929 the post office name was changed to Red Mountain and Hampton, Osdick and others lost their identities.
 A Santa Fe Railroad line was built from Kramer to Red Mountain to bring in the heavy machinery for the miners.
 Parts of the old railroad berm remain and can be seen from U.S. 395.